mikaelsand/reactor-sthlm-api-pub/Session2/Lab3/instructions.md

 ## Call the OAUTH endpoint

 First you need to authenticate to get a token.
 This token can then be used in all subsequent calls.
-If you are using [Postman](https://www.postman.com/downloads/), or [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client), you can use [this collection](Session%202.postman_collection.json).
+If you are using [Postman](https://www.postman.com/downloads/), or [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client), you can use [this collection]([Session%202.postman_collection.json](https://raw.githubusercontent.com/mikaelsand/reactor-sthlm-api-pub/main/Session2/Lab3/OAuth.postman_collection.json)).

 If not, you are on your own.

 - Import the collection.
 When you are done, you should have a new collection called APIm OAuth Demo.
 - You need to update a collection variable.
 Find the collection variables and enter the name of your APIm instance under `YourAPImInstanceName`.
 Make sure it is in the current value.
 - The other settings are the identifier (userid) and client secret (password) for getting a token.
 - When you have updated the setting, make sure to save.
-Then click Send
+- Open the `Get Token` request and click Send.
 - If you get back a 200 OK, you are set.
 Postman will update a variable to contain the token, and use it in later calls.

 ## Analyze the token